isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 # CGIAR Engagement in Fisheries Sector

-WorldFish is the main CGIAR working in
+This domain is covered by the CGIAR Research Program on Fish Agri-Food Systems (FISH), which was active between 2017-2021, and jointly articulated by WorldFish and the International Water Management Institute (IWMI).
+WorldFish is the main CGIAR center working on Fisheries in Bangladesh.
+Additionally, two currently active Research Initiatives are directly related to Fish:

 ## WorldFish's Presence in Bangladesh